AcademySoftwareFoundation/OpenImageIO/docs/Deprecations-3.0.md

   defined in `imagebufalgo_opencv.h` as inline functions, so it is up to the application calling these API functions to find and link against OpenCV.)

+## imagebuf.h

+* The style of ImageBuf constructor that "wraps" a caller-owned memory buffer now has a new, preferred, version that takes a `span<>` or `cspan<>` instead of a raw pointer.
+The old versions is considered deprecated.
+* New span-based versions of get_pixels, set_pixels, setpixel, getpixel,
+  interppixel, interppixel_NDC, interppixel_bicubic, interppixel_bicubic_NDC.
+  These are preferred over the old versions that took raw pointers.

 ## imagebufalgo.h

 * The old versions (deprecated since 2.0) of IBA::compare() and